jennymalmoe/BeachPlease/README.md

 **Typography**

 Source Sans Pro font is the main font used throughout the site with Permanent Marker as the logo and headers font.
 Source Sans Pro is a sans serif typeface and feels modern, clean, emotionless font and it's intended use is for user interfaces so it renders very well at small sizes.
 It's subtle and it doesn´t take any attention away from the content.
 The site has focused to get the visitors attention by powerful headlines.
 If the headline hooks the visitor, they tend to continue to read the body, if it doesn't they’ll leave.
-The headline is catchy, in bigger and bolder font, short, inspiring and get the visitor emotionally engaged.
-The charismatic combination of the two typefaces compliments the artistic aesthetic and entertaining theme set by the colour palette.
+The headlines font is funny and bigger, bolder and inspiring and will hopefully get the visitor emotionally engaged and get a feel for the easygoing funny site.
+The charismatic combination of the two fonts compliments the artistic aesthetic and entertaining theme set by the colour palette.

 **Imagery**